gitbls/ndm/README.md

 * Edit /etc/default/isc-dhcp-server to set the INTERFACESV4 setting, e.g., INTERFACESv4=eth0

 * Linux provides several different ways to configure the network, and any of them will work, of course, if properly configured.
-I recommend using systemd-networkd to configure the network on the system that is hosting bind/dhcpd/ndm.
-It is the most lightweight, and easy-to-configure mechanism for the static IP use case.
+I recommend using dhcpcd or systemd-networkd to configure the network on the system that is hosting bind/dhcpd/ndm. systemd-networkd is the most lightweight, and easy-to-configure mechanism for the static IP use case.
 Here are the steps:

     * Enable systemd-networkd: `sudo systemctl enable systemd-networkd`
     * Disable dhcpcd: `sudo systemctl disable dhcpcd`